-2.9 These latter forms of renewable energy are increasingly a part of Inverclyde's planning agenda, and the LDP supports through Policy SDS1, the development of a diverse range and size of renewable energy technologies by guiding them to appropriate locations.
+These latter forms of renewable energy are increasingly a part of Inverclyde's planning agenda, and the LDP supports through Policy SDS1, the development of a diverse range and size of renewable energy technologies by guiding them to appropriate locations.

-Policy SDS1 - Climate Mitigation and Adaptation - Reducing Carbon and Energy Use
+Policy SDS1 Climate Mitigation and Adaptation - Reducing Carbon and Energy Use

-The reduction of greenhouse gas emission through a wide range of measures designed to mitigate and adapt to climate change will be promoted by having statutory requirement enforced in relation to improving the energy efficiency of buildings (existing and new); assisting in achieving renewable energy targets, including micro-renewable energy; assisting the move to zero waste; protecting and enhancing land use that act as 'carbon sinks' (for example extending woodland cover and protecting valued peal lands); and encouraging more sustainable form of transport and active travel.
+The reduction of greenhouse gas emissions through a wide range of measures designed to mitigate and adapt to climate change will be promoted by having statutory requirements enforced in relation to improving the energy efficiency of buildings (existing and new); assisting in achieving renewable energy targets, including micro-renewable energy; assisting the move to zero waste; protecting and enhancing land uses that act as 'carbon sinks' (for example extending woodland cover and protecting valued peat lands); and encouraging more sustainable forms of transport and active travel.